-- (a) New York State Initial Certification in physics for grades 7-12; - (b) courses in education that meet the New York State standards for the pedagogical core.
-These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching physics in grades 7-12; 100 hours of fieldwork; 40 days or 300 hours of student teaching of physics in grades 7-12, or one year of full-time teaching of physics in grades 7-12; and submission of scores on the L.A.S.T.; - (c) an undergraduate degree with a major in physics or appropriate course work in physics, and submission of scores on the Liberal Arts and Science test (L.A.S.T.).
+(a) New York State Initial Certification in teaching physical education for all grades;

+(b) courses in education that meet the New York State standards for the pedagogical core.
+These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching physical education in all grades; 100 hours of fieldwork; 40 days or 300 hours of student teaching of physical in all grades, or one year of full-time teaching of physical education in all grades; and submission of scores on the L.A.S.T.;

+(c) an undergraduate degree with a major in physical education or appropriate course work in physical education, and submission of scores on the Liberal Arts and Science test (L.A.S.T.).

 Applicants must have a minimum undergraduate grade point average of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.

-International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 before being considered for admission.
-Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the head of adolescence education and special subjects in the School of Education and the chairperson of the Physics Department.
+International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of at least 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.

+Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the head of adolescence education and special subjects in the School of Education and the chairperson of the Department of Physical Education and Exercise Science.

 Applicants must consult matriculation requirements for adolescence education and special subjects in the School of Education section of the Bulletin, and should see the head of adolescence education and special subjects for counseling.

 General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
-Degree requirements A minimum of thirty credits is required for the degree.